nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Reflection and Attributes - Lab/HighQualityMistakes/README.md

 Use StringBuilder to concatenate the answer.
 Don’t change anything in Hacker class!

 In your Main() method you should be able to check your program with the current piece of code.

+### Example:

+NOTE: The order of your output may differ based on your solution logic.